Exact solution approaches for the discrete $\alpha$-neighbor $p$-center problem: Polyhedral study

 The aim of this section is to derive the best possible bound for \myref{APC1} when utilizing all inequalities derived in Section~\ref{sec:formulationD:cuts}.
 To do so, we investigate Theorem~\ref{thm:liftingValid} in more detail.
 In particular, it allows us to add new valid inequalities to the linear relaxation of \myref{APC1}, as soon as we have a lower bound $LB$.
 Our hope is that including the new valid inequalities for the lower bound $LB$ will give us a new, even better lower bound, with which we can include new, stronger valid inequalities.
 This leads to an iterative approach to improve the lower bound on the optimal objective function value of the \APCP, which is analogous to the approach \cite{gaar2022scaleable} have developed for the \PCP.
 They proved that their approach for the \PCP converges (i.e., including the valid inequalities for a given lower bound $LB$ does not give a better lower bound, but only $LB$ again) if and only if there is a fractional set cover solution with radius $LB$ that uses at most $p$ sets.

 In the following, we investigate a similar iterative approach for the \APCP by iteratively adding the inequalities from Theorem~\ref{thm:liftingValid}.
-Let $LB$ a lower bound on the optimal objective function value of the \APCP and let
+Let $LB$ \elli{be} a lower bound on the optimal objective function value of the \APCP and let

 It follows from Theorem~\ref{thm:validInequDaskin},~\ref{thm:liftingValid} and~\ref{thm:optCutDaskin} that $\mathcal{L}_\alpha(LB)$ is again a lower bound on the optimal objective function value of the \APCP.
 Furthermore, it is easy to see that $\mathcal{L}_\alpha(LB) \geq LB$ holds.
-We now want to establish a condition for the case that adding inequalities for a lower bound $LB$ does not improve the obtained bound $\mathcal{L}_\alpha(LB)$ anymore, i.e., a convergence-condition.
-It turns out that the following holds. \begin{theorem} Let $LB$ a lower bound on the optimal objective function value of the \APCP.
+We now want to establish a condition for the case that adding inequalities from Theorem \ref{thm:liftingValid} for a lower bound $LB$ to \myref{APCLB} does not improve the obtained bound $\mathcal{L}_\alpha(LB)$ anymore, i.e., a convergence-condition.
+It turns out that the following holds. \begin{theorem} Let $LB$ \elli{be} a lower bound on the optimal objective function value of the \APCP.

 Then $\mathcal{L}_\alpha(LB) = LB$ holds if and only if there is a feasible solution for

 with objective function value at most $p$. \end{theorem} \begin{proof} We prove each of the two sides of the equivalence in a separate part for the sake of clarity.